kubernetes/enhancements/keps/sig-release/3744-stay-on-supported-go-versions/README.md

 This ensures those changes build and pass tests with both go 1.N and 1.(N‑1).
 Here is an [example of tracking prereq changes for go1.20](https://github.com/kubernetes/release/issues/2815#issuecomment-1373891562).

-**2. Backport prereq changes to release branches**
+**2. Backport prereq changes to release-1.x branches**

-Backport prereq changes for go 1.N to release branches, keeping in mind the guidance to [avoid introducing risk to release branches](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-release/cherry-picks.md#what-kind-of-prs-are-good-for-cherry-picks).
+Backport prereq changes for go 1.N to release-1.x branches, keeping in mind the guidance to [avoid introducing risk to release branches](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-release/cherry-picks.md#what-kind-of-prs-are-good-for-cherry-picks).

 Considering the typical changes required to update go versions: